PHeonix25/PHeonix25.github.io/_posts/2019-01-28-Chocolatey-and-a-new-machine.md

 ### Customise PowerShell

 The last thing that I always load onto a new machine is my [Microsoft.Powershell_profile.ps1](/assets/Microsoft.Powershell_profile.ps1).
-I just drop this file into `~/Documents/WindowsPowerShell` which is on the PATH so that it gets loaded by default whenever I open PowerShell.
+I drop this file into `~/Documents/WindowsPowerShell` which is on the PATH so that it gets loaded by default whenever I open PowerShell.

 There are a few custom commands I have saved in there (like `Start-Splunk` or `Start-Solution`), but the main reason I use it is to customise the prompt.